DrKembhavi-s/DrKembhavi-s.github.io/_posts/2026-08-23-Does-AIAPGET-Actually-Test-Clinical-Competence.md

 My purpose in putting this in public view is simple: an exam that decides who gets to become a postgraduate Ayurveda specialist deserves to be evaluated on the same evidentiary standards we would expect of any other high-stakes assessment — not defended or dismissed on impression.

-*Comments, corrections, and disagreement are genuinely welcome — reach me at drkembhavi@astangawellness.com.*
+*Comments, corrections, and disagreement are genuinely welcome.*

 ---